 Then there’s the inevitable boom when SR-37 becomes I-69.
 Who will control that growth?
 Because we are unincorporated someone in, for example, Franklin, Trafalgar, or someone living in a rural area has as much say as to what happens in the unincorporated community of Center Grove as people who actually live in the Center Grove area.
 We have no more or less say as to what and where development occurs in our community than anyone else in the county.
 C4CG Board member Cassie Burnett is a CPA and familiar with utility issues and tax numbers.
 She thinks the Center Grove community should be keeping an eye on the I-69 project.
 She sees incorporation’s biggest advantage is that it will bring about $2-million tax dollars, that we already pay, back to the area.
 “When I run the numbers, it just makes sense to take ownership and take responsibility for our area.
 Center Grove has its own unique flavor in Johnson County and it just makes sense to become our own town and accentuate our good qualities,” Cassie says.

 Which brings us to what members of Citizens for Center Grove say are the major reasons in favor of incorporation: First, it will allow for local control of planning and development.
 Second, the town will control its own ordinances; meaning, we will have the most responsive level of government possible.
 The town council will have the ability to decide on ordinances with the input of fellow citizens.
 Third, it will recapture non-property taxes that are already being paid by members of the community.
-In fact, according to analysis conducted by C4CG, about one half of the town’s proposed budget will come from taxes that are already being paid, largely to the state, on items such as gas, cigarettes, riverboat gambling, vehicle registration, and alcohol.
+In fact, according to analysis conducted by C4CG, about one half of the town’s proposed budget will come from taxes that are already being paid, largely to the state, on items such as gas, cigarettes, riverboat gambling just like now is done online at swaggypost, vehicle registration, and alcohol.
 The state distributes those taxes to counties and other municipalities around the state.
 Incorporation would bring a significant amount of money directly to the Town of Center Grove.

 So, if about half the town budget comes from existing taxes the next natural question is where does the other half come from?
 If you guessed property taxes, you are right.
 Center Grove residents do not currently pay any town property taxes and that will change if it is incorporated.
 However, the Citizens for Center Grove say current projections indicate the tax rate will be less than half of the town rate paid by our neighbors, Greenwood and Bargersville.
 Part of the reason for that is because as a new town, there are no legacy costs for things such as bonds, pensions, and infrastructure for water or sewer.
 What you will get for the small increase in property taxes will be accountability.
 As an incorporated town, Center Grove will control when, what, and how things get fixed.
 If your neighborhood streets could use a new layer of asphalt, you have a much better shot at getting that done on a local town level, proponents say, than at the current county level.
 Citizens for Center Grove Board member Ryan Rhoten says “if at some point we have to pay higher taxes why wouldn’t we be willing to in order to have more control and more say?”
 If we are annexed into another community our taxes will increase but citizen’s influence will be diluted by the current residents of the annexing city.